benwismans/Ansible-Basic-Workshop-ENG/labs/04_NL_playbook_ansible_configuration.md

 **Tip:** The ``with_items`` is used to generate a list.
 Ansible repeatedly fills the variable ``item`` with the value in the list (a for loop).

 ## Task 4.2: SSH key
-The last step is copyin the SSH keypair to the 2nd system.
+The last step is copy the SSH keypair to the 2nd system.

 * Add to your playbook: